zeeshanbasar/atla_unity_implementation/README.md

 ## 1. Project Overview

-This repository is a Python/Unity simulation implementation of the **Online Terrain Barrier Update (OTBU)** algorithm, presented in:
+This repository is a Python/Unity simulation implementation of the **Adaptive Terrain-safe Landing Algorithm (ATLA)** algorithm, presented in:

 > **S. Z. Basar and S. Ghosh**, *"Robust and Near-Fuel-Optimal Landing Guidance with Online Terrain Avoidance,"* Manuscript Under Preparation for IEEE Robotics and Automation Letters (RA-L). [[Paper]](#11-references)

-OTBU generates terrain barrier functions on the fly using onboard elevation data (a world-coordinate-registered grid map from a downward-facing camera), and feeds them into the **Multiple Sliding Surfaces – Optimal Terrain Avoidance Landing Guidance (MSS-OTALG)** law from [[1]](#11-references) to steer the spacecraft away from hazardous terrain while achieving precision soft landing.
+ATLA generates terrain barrier functions on the fly using onboard elevation data (a world-coordinate-registered grid map from a downward-facing camera), and feeds them into the **Multiple Sliding Surfaces – Optimal Terrain Avoidance Landing Guidance (MSS-OTALG)** law from [[1]](#11-references) to steer the spacecraft away from hazardous terrain while achieving precision soft landing.

 The key components are:

 - **MSS-OTALG** [[1]](#11-references): the base guidance law, combining ZEM/ZEV optimal guidance, a terrain divert term, and a Multiple Sliding Surfaces (MSS) robust correction term
-- **OTBU (Algorithm 1)**: online update of polynomial barrier functions $\rho_x, \rho_y, \rho_z$ at adaptive intervals, based on real-time terrain peak detection via H-maxima transform
+- **ATLA (Algorithm 1)**: online update of polynomial barrier functions $\rho_x, \rho_y, \rho_z$ at adaptive intervals, based on real-time terrain peak detection via H-maxima transform
 - **Unity terrain simulation**: a Unity scene provides live elevation map data over TCP, substituting for an onboard depth camera in simulation
 - **Adaptive RK45 integration**: trajectory propagation with variable step size